dydxprotocol/solo/docs/api.md

 and put the result in the `typedSignature` field.
 Note: The `typedSignature` is omitted before signing, and added only after signing the message.

+The order data is hashed according to [EIP712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md).
+This includes the exact order format and version as well as information about the verifying contract and the chainId of the network.

+When creating your order you _must_ specify the takerAccountOwner as `x` and the takerAccountNumber as `y`, otherwise your order will be rejected.

 After this is done, the order is ready to be submitted to the API.

 __Order fields__